A Mind Map of Core Machine Learning Concepts

 Figure 3.
 Unsupervised Learning

-Unsupervised Learning enables models to find structure in unlabeled data.
-Essential techniques include Clustering, Association, and Dimensionality Reduction.
+Unsupervised Learning helps models find structure in unlabeled data.
+The main techniques are Clustering, Association, and Dimensionality Reduction.

-Hierarchical Clustering can be utilized in genomics to group genes with similar expression patterns, indicating functional relationships.
+Hierarchical Clustering is frequently used in genomics to group genes with similar expression patterns, which can reveal functional relationships.

 Reinforcement Learning: Learning Through Interaction